Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Introduction

+P2P-optimal codes' threshold effect, however, does not establish their unsuitability when partial decoding is only one component of a larger strategy.
+For example, with both the soft-IC and HK strategies, each interference-channel destination completely decodes the signal from the corresponding source, in addition to partially decoding the interference.
+In this paper, we establish limitations on the codes' performance over BIAWGN interference channels.
+Namely, we prove that with any P2P-optimal codes and regardless of the decoding strategy, reliable communication over such channels is bounded by the rates achievable with multi-user detection (MUD) and single-user detection (SUD).\footnote{A similar result was developed independently in~\cite[Theorem~2]{Shlomo_Rem2}, but in the context of {\it non}-binary-input AWGN interference channels.} The latter two strategies correspond to complete decoding of the interference, and no decoding of it, respectively.
+P2P-suboptimal codes, by contrast, can often be designed to achieve better rates.

+\myfigure{file=MMSE.pdf, width = 8cm}{The threshold effect of P2P-optimal codes over a BIAWGN P2P channel.
+The LDPC (2,4) curve corresponds to a specific ensemble of LDPC codes known to be P2P-suboptimal.
+At SNRs above the Shannon limit (SNR~$>$~1.044), the P2P-optimal code's MMSE (which is zero) outperforms the suboptimal LDPC code's upper bound.$^{12}$ Below this limit, the optimal code's MMSE abruptly ``explodes" and coincides with the MMSE of uncoded communications, while the LDPC code achieves substantially better performance.
+See Appendix~\ref{apdx:Rigorous_Fig_Bad_Codes} for a rigorous discussion.}{fig:1}

+By this discussion, LDPC codes may appear unsuitable for soft-DF and soft-IC, as they are known primarily for their near-optimal performance over many P2P channels (see e.g., Miller and Burshtein~\cite{GadiDavid_MLD}).
+However, as noted above, by manipulating their degree distributions, a variety of LDPC codes can be constructed, many of which (including the LDPC (2,4) codes examined in Fig.~\ref{fig:1}) are P2P-suboptimal.

 This paper is organized as follows.
-In Sec.~\ref{sec:Preliminaries} we introduce some preliminary notations and definitions.
-We formally define ``good'' and ``bad'' codes, and provide some relevant background on LDPC codes.
-In Sec.~\ref{sec:BEC_relay} we define soft-DF-BP, develop its analysis tools, and derive our bounds on the performance of ``good'' codes.
-In Sec.~\ref{sec:Interference} we do the same with soft-IC-BP.
-In Sec.~\ref{sec:Numerical} we present specific applications of soft-DF-BP and soft-IC-BP.
-Finally, Sec.~\ref{sec:Conclusion} concludes the paper.
-Throughout the paper, proofs and various details are deferred to the appendix.
+In Sec.~\ref{sec:Preliminaries} we introduce preliminary notations, definitions and relevant background on LDPC codes.
+In Sec.~\ref{sec:BEC_relay} we define erasure relay channels, soft-DF-BP and develop sim-DE.
+We briefly discuss the limitations of P2P-optimal codes.
+In Sec.~\ref{sec:Soft-DF-BP2} we define soft-DF-BP2 and develop bounds on its performance.
+In Sec.~\ref{sec:Interference} we define BIAWGN interference channels and soft-IC-BP.
+We also prove the limitations of P2P-optimal codes in this context.
+In Sec.~\ref{sec:Numerical} we present numerical examples of our strategies, and compare them to other strategies.
+In Sec.~\ref{sec:Conclusion} we discuss our results and conclude the paper.